TerraBite147/KeyCraft/README.md

 | 38 | Mobile Responsiveness 404 error page | Open the site on a mobile device | The site is responsive and the content is displayed correctly | The site is responsive and the content is displayed correctly | Pass |

+## known Bugs

+- Images hosted on Cloudinary are using http instead of https, this is causing a mixed content error in the console.
+This is a known issue with Cloudinary and is being worked on by the Cloudinary team.
+The images are still being displayed correctly on the site.

 Browse to the [TESTING.md](TESTING.md) file for the full testing documentation.